Sumner Redstone: Personal life

-In 1947, he married Phyllis Gloria Raphael.
+Redstone married Phyllis Gloria Raphael on July 4, 1947.
 They had two children: Brent Redstone and Shari Redstone.
 In 1999, they divorced when Phyllis Raphael served Sumner Redstone a 3 billion dollar divorce lawsuit which accused the mogul of adultery and cruelty.
-Sumner was seen with Hollywood producer Christine Peters in Paris and was quoted as saying at the time that he "wanted to spend the rest of his life with Christine" As a result of the divorce, Redstone moved to Los Angeles where he continued to romantically pursue Peters.
-Peters went on to produce the hit romantic comedy "How to Lose a Guy in 10 Days" in Canada.
+Sumner was seen with Hollywood producer Christine Peters in Paris and was quoted as saying at the time that he "wanted to spend the rest of his life with Christine."
+As a result of the divorce, Redstone moved to Los Angeles where he continued to romantically pursue Peters.
+Peters went on to produce the hit romantic comedy How to Lose a Guy in 10 Days in Canada.
 As Redstone's patience ran out, he married Paula Fortunato, a former primary school teacher 39 years his junior.
 Redstone filed for divorce from Fortunato on October 17, 2008.
 Their divorce was finalized on January 22, 2009.
 Redstone owned a house in the Beverly Park area of Los Angeles, which he purchased in 2002 for $14.5 million.